Benchrest shooting: Sights

 Precision sights are also a requirement.
-High quality aperture iron sights could be used, but nearly all benchrest events allow telescopic sights.
+High-quality aperture iron sights could be used, but nearly all benchrest events allow telescopic sights.
 High magnification scopes are generally preferred; magnifications of 24×, 36×, or higher are common when allowed.
-Generally scopes will have turret adjustments to allow the scope to be easily adjusted for various shooting conditions.
+Generally, scopes will have turret adjustments to allow the scope to be easily adjusted for various shooting conditions.

 For benchrest shooting, scopes with a second focal plane (SFP) reticle and click adjustments of 1/8 moa (approximately 0.036 mil) are most commonly used.
 Scope models with 0.025 mil and 0.05 mil adjustments are also becoming more available.
-Lower adjustment values makes it possible to more finely adjust the sight towards the center of the target, but at the cost of more adjustments to keep track of.
-Some also participate with sights intended for hunting or practical long range shooting (i.e. PRS).
-Sights intended for practical long range typically have a reticle in the first focal plane (FFP) and coarser 1/10 mil adjustments.
+Lower adjustment values make it possible to more finely adjust the sight towards the center of the target, but at the cost of more adjustments to keep track of.
+Some also participate with sights intended for hunting or practical long-range shooting (i.e. PRS).
+Sights intended for practical long-range typically have a reticle in the first focal plane (FFP) and coarser 1/10 mil adjustments.